Welcome to Sympy!#

 print("Symbols cannot be transposed!")

-• Create new boxes (insert cell below)
+• Create new cells (simply search for insert cell below)